yiimnta/managing-users-reactjs/README.md

-# Website to manage User
+# DEMO: Website to manage User

 This project uses APIs von https://reqres.in/ for testing and is built by ReactJS with the following features:
 - Show list user